schatzl-studio/angle-calculator/README.md

 ## License

-Copyright © 2025, SCHATZL Fine Furniture
+Copyright © 2025, SCHATZL Fine Furniture.
 Use according to the license included in the source code.